Fannychini/Fannychini.github.io/_pages/research.md

 ## What is coming up?
 Current projects that I am finalising -- `almost there`:

-- [TORCH-VIC]: State-wide Victorian linked dataset for cancer research, cohort profile
+- TORCH-VIC: State-wide Victorian linked dataset for cancer research, cohort profile
-- [PRIMCAT-MEL]: Whole disease model for melanoma, using TORCH-VIC & clinical registry data
+- PRIMCAT-MEL: Whole disease model for melanoma, using TORCH-VIC & clinical registry data
-- [PRIMCAT-LUNG]: Whole disease model for non-small cell lung cancer, using TORCH-VIC & clinical registry data
+- PRIMCAT-LUNG: Whole disease model for non-small cell lung cancer, using TORCH-VIC & clinical registry data
-- [Distance travelled methodology]: Comparing different methods of calculating travel distance from residence to place of care using TORCH-VIC
+- Distance travelled methodology: Comparing different methods of calculating travel distance from residence to place of care using TORCH-VIC
-- [Distance travelled for care]: Radiotherapy is a cornerstone of cancer treatment, but how much do patients travel around Victoria to receive their care?
+- Distance travelled for care: Radiotherapy is a cornerstone of cancer treatment, but how much do patients travel around Victoria to receive their care?
-- [Consumer-led research]: Developped a model with consumers to establish a real consumer-led research project: what has (not) worked, how, and what to do next!
+- Consumer-led research: Developped a model with consumers to establish a real consumer-led research project: what has (not) worked, how, and what to do next!

 ## Presentations
-Selected work that I have presented at scientific meetings --
+Selected work that I have presented at scientific meetings:

 - Research REWRITTEN Real World Evidence and Cancer Treatment, 2024 in Melbourne Australia.
 Invited speaker 'PRIMCAT and the use of MBS and PBS data'
 - International Society of Oncology Pharmacy Practitioners, 2024 in Melbourne Australia.
 Invited speaker 'PRIMCAT: A novel approach to informing Health Technology Assessment decision making in Australia'